 Up to 90% of people who abuse alcohol do not currently fit the diagnostic criteria for severe alcohol use disorder (acute alcoholism).
 Nevertheless, they are at an increased risk of becoming alcoholics.

-Risks of alcohol for teenagers and growing kids
+Risks of alcohol for Young Adults

-Alcohol also plays a big part in car accidents, aggressive behavior and dropping out of school.
+Alcohol also plays a big part in car accidents, aggressive behavior, and dropping out of school.

 Alcohol Side Effects